 I have plans to get into slip casting within the next year.
 Casting will allow me to make bigger pipes in unique shapes, so I can’t wait to get started on that project.

 Where do you find design inspiration?

 My other passion, aside from the arts, is travel.
-A few months before starting Wandering Bud, my husband and I traveled to Portugal.
+A few months before starting Wandering Bud, I traveled to Portugal.
 There are so many colorful, geometric mosaics and buildings all around Lisbon.
 My favorite spot was a castle in Sintra, just outside Lisbon.
 The castle appeared straight out of a storybook—it was so colorful with ornately designed mosaics and architectural features.
 I had never seen anything like it.
 I find myself thinking back on that trip often while making design choices.